 Following are summary outlines of the six options.
 These range from Option 1 - "Do Nothing" to options which represent expansive visions for the future.
-The two most expansive visions each have two variations: Options 5A and 5B - EcoDomes and 6A and 6B - Adventure Domes.
-These represent variations on the approach to developing the Domes.
+The two most expansive visions each have two variations: Options 5A and 6A - EcoDomes and Options 5B and 6B - Adventure Domes.
+These represent variations on approaches to developing the Domes.
 The rationale for providing variations to these options is that the structural integrity of the concrete structures that the domes glass is attached to may well be limited in ways that typical buildings are not.
 An initial estimate that the structural integrity could be as short a timeframe as 25 years was provided by County staff; who have also stated that the estimate will be confirmed through upcoming structural engineering analysis.
 If that were the case (to be verified based on future structural testing of the Domes), then the capacity to float County bond issuances for major capital investment in the Domes themselves might be limited.
-If that were the case, then an alternate development approach could be to replace one or more of the Domes with a new conservatory structure that would contain the new conservatory elements suggested in Option 5 -EcoDome or Option 6 - Adventure Dome; and to invest in the tropical and desert domes in ways commensurate with their remaining useful lifespans.
+If that were the case, then an alternate hybrid development approach (as shown in Option 6A and 6B) could be to replace one or more of the Domes with a new conservatory structure that would contain the new conservatory elements suggested in Option 5A -EcoDome or Option 5B -Adventure Dome; and to invest in the tropical and desert domes in ways commensurate with their remaining useful lifespans.
 Planning and design and public processes are planned to follow the current planning phase to determine the optimal future for the Domes.

 It is important to note that these options include not only physical repairs, investments and changes and their initial capital costs; but also operating, organization and governance implications.
-That is, some of the Options include changes and investment in exhibits and visitor experience and in the Domes operating organization.
-Some of the Options are assumed to require the addition of a greatly increased private sector role in Domes initial capital funding and an increased role in future operations and supportive funding.
+That is, some of the options include changes and investment in exhibits and visitor experience and in the Domes operating organization.
+Some of the options are assumed to require the addition of a greatly increased private sector role in Domes initial capital funding and an increased role in future operations and supportive funding.

-Detailed tables describing the Options and the likely outcomes of the Options follow these summary outlines.
+Detailed tables describing the options and the likely outcomes of the options follow these summary outlines.